financepebble/blog/_posts/2026-02-08-tax-landscape-for-homeowners-has-shifted.md

 **Disclaimer:** *This article is for informational purposes only and should not be construed as tax advice.
 Please consult with a qualified tax professional before filing.*

----

-**Would you like me to create a "2026 Tax Season Checklist" that you can add as a downloadable PDF for your readers?**